varun570/UMBC-DATA606-Capstone/Resume.md

 - GitHub: https://github.com/varun570

 ## Summary
 - Data Scientist with strong academic background and hands-on experience in data analysis, data engineering statistical modeling, and data visualization.
-Proficient in Python, Javascript, and SQL, with a passion for using data to solve complex challenges.
+Proficient in Python, Javascript, and SQL with a passion for using data to solve complex challenges.
 Eager to grow in a future-ready data team.

 ## Education
 - **Masters in Professional Studies in Data Science**